Should I have my music mastered?

 Soundporter never speaks of or puts into text any news or confidential artist, release, or other non-published information not already printed or heard through any news agency publication, or public announcements made by the artist, label, or promotional entity.
 Your release strategy is critical.
 I fully understand this and honor that, always!

 All credit-card or other payment information is never collected by Soundporter.
-All transactional payments are made through Paypal Corporation or through the known creditors you use for your own credit card(s).
+All transactional payments are made through Swipe FilePass, or Paypal Corporation or through the known creditors you use for your own credit card(s).
 Payments stored for future use are only collected and stored with Swipe, FilePass, or Paypal Corporation, and never accessible by Soundporter.

 Any music, media, etc. that is transmitted through a Google Drive, Dropbox, WeTransfer, FilePass or any other online storage or file transmission company is guarded as closely as possible, but all media and music is stored and protected by those entities.
 Soundporter typically retains a local and cloud backup of the work done, but there is no guarantee that the backups will always be kept intact for eternity.
 The work may be deleted after 18 months, but could be retained for longer, should storage be made available.
 You should retain full backups as well.
+All local and cloud backups are encrypted in transmission and at rest.

 Any login credentials given to you for accessing music/media, or any login credentials extended to Soundporter will be guarded as Best-practices recommends.
 Soundporter never extends login credentials you provide without your express consent.
 Login credentials are deleted/destroyed after use or the project is completed.
 Never, at any time will Soundporter transmit login credentials, password, or other secured information through email unless the credentials are encrypted to at least 256Bit AES or better encryption levels.